NordicSoft/landing_page_jekyll/_i18n/en/_pages/services.md

           </div>
           <div class="testimonial-description">
             <p>
-              “NordicSoft provided us with immediate access to a top-notch engineering team in the midst of rapid growth.”
+              “With Nordicsoft we finally found a smart and conscientious team that provided us with the creation and implementation of new and tailored software.
+Overall, a very professional experience, great management process, and a really friendly and committed team.”
             </p>
             <div class="client-title">
-              <p>Nick Nick</p>
+              <p>Nick Sawinyh</p>
               <p>Product Lead, Dex.Guru</p>
             </div>
           </div>